code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 # Testing the Consumer

 The second `SpringKafkaReceiverTest` test class focuses on the `Receiver` which listens to a <var>'receiver.t'</var> topic as defined in the <var>applications.yml</var> properties file.
-In order to check the correct working we will use a _test-template_ to send a message to this topic.
+In order to check the correct working, we will use a _test-template_ to send a message to this topic.
 All of the setup will be done before the test case runs using the `@Before` annotation.

 The producer connection properties are created using the static `senderProps()` method provided by `KafkaUtils`.
 These properties are then used to create a `DefaultKafkaProducerFactory` which is in turn used to create a `KafkaTemplate`.
 Finally we set the default topic that the template uses to <var>'receiver.t'</var>.

 We need to ensure that the `Receiver` is initialized before sending the test message.
 For this we use the `waitForAssignment()` of `ContainerTestUtils`.
-The link to the message listener container is acquired by autowiring the `KafkaListenerEndpointRegistry` which manages the lifecycle of the listener containers that are not created manually.
+The link to the message listener container is acquired by auto-wiring the `KafkaListenerEndpointRegistry` which manages the lifecycle of the listener containers that are not created manually.

-> Note that if you do not manually create the topics using the `KafkaEmbedded` constructor (see `AllSpringKafkaTests`) you need to manually set the partitions per topic to 1 in the `waitForAssignment()` method instead getting the partitions from the embedded Kafka server.
-The reason for this is that [it looks like 1 is used as a default for the number of partitions in case topics are created implicitly](http://stackoverflow.com/a/38660145/4201470).
+> Note that if you do not manually create the topics using the `KafkaEmbedded` constructor (see `AllSpringKafkaTests`) you need to manually set the partitions per topic to 1 in the `waitForAssignment()` method instead of getting the partitions from the embedded Kafka server.
+The reason for this is that [it looks like 1 is used as a default for the number of partitions in case topics are created implicitly](http://stackoverflow.com/a/38660145/4201470){:target="_blank"}.

-In the test we send a greeting and check that the message was received by asserting that the latch of the `Receiver` was lowered to zero.
+In the test, we send a greeting and check that the message was received by asserting that the latch of the `Receiver` was lowered to zero.

 ``` java
 package com.codenotfound.kafka.consumer;